Renewal through Shinto and Great Nature

 We invite you to experience the renewing qualities of Shinto in the midst of Great Nature.

 Shinto teaches us that humans are innately bright and pure; we are descendants of the kami—the spiritual beings of the universe.
 Through our life actions and experiences, this lustre can be lessened.
 Through Shinto practice and rituals, we purify ourselves and our environment to restore our original quality of brightness.
+In this way, we begin to see clearly, open our hearts, and foster a truly meaningful life.

 Shin Mei Spiritual Centre is the North American branch shrine of Tsubaki Grand Shrine near Suzuka, Japan.